 system scoped user with

 The most noticeable difference for API consumers is the HTTP 403 access code is now mainly a HTTP 404 access code.
-The access concept has changed from “Does the user user broadly has access to the API?” to “Does user have access to the node, and then do they have access to the specific resource?”.
+The access concept has changed from “Does the user broadly have access to the API?” to “Does user have access to the node, and then do they have access to the specific resource?”.

 What is an owner or lessee?¶